Milkshake murderer Kissel appeals against second conviction

-HONG KONG (Reuters) - American expatriate Nancy Kissel appeared in a Hong Kong court on Monday seeking to overturn her conviction for the murder of her Merrill Lynch banker husband.
+HONG KONG, Oct 7 (Reuters) - American expatriate Nancy Kissel appeared in a Hong Kong court on Monday seeking to overturn her conviction for the murder of her Merril Lynch banker husband.

 Kissel, 49, has been in jail in Hong Kong since 2005 when she was found guilty of murdering her husband after giving him a drug-laced milkshake and then clubbing him to death with a metal ornament in their luxury home.
 She was convicted for a second time last year following a retrial.